Music Authority may collect a share of sales or other compensation from the links on this page.

 The AT-LP60 offers a fully automatic, 2-speed turntable with the capability to play 33 ⅓ and 45 RPM records.
 Audio-Technica’s flair for modern design shows with this product’s built-in switchable phonographic pre-amplifier.
 This feature, coupled with the included RCA output cables, allows you to connect the turntable to a wide array of devices.
 Whether you want to connect to your computer, personal stereo system, external amplifiers, or other audio components, the AT-LP60 has the capability to do so.

 Audio-Technica is a company which boasts award-winning reliability and quality, distinguishing the brand as a maker of some of the best record players on sale today.
 This brand’s products have been selected for use in the U.S. House of Representatives, the Senate, and even at the Grammy Awards.
 The AT-LP60 comes with this impressive reputation and breadth of experience behind it.
-And, selling for just $99, the AT-LP60 can satisfy a tight budget while still providing superiority in the market.
+The AT-LP60 can satisfy a tight budget while still providing superiority in the market.

 The Audio-Technica LP60 is a modern and affordable product which may fulfill the needs of many individuals.
 The streamlined, contemporary design complements the product’s ease of use with a fully automatic system.
 The main downfall of this model is that it only supports 2-speed capability, meaning that you will not be able to play 78 RPM records with it.
 78 RPM vinyl are vintage, having not been manufactured since the mid-1950s.
 If you do not own or plan on playing this type of record, a 2-speed turntable will be sufficient.